JustAnEric/OpenLinux/README.md

  - OpenLinux terminal will need to have access to Administrator privilages if you are installing something on your local machine, not the virtual machine.

 > :warning: Please try to do these with care.
 Doing without may cause `damage to your device.`

+OpenLinux will need a total size of 1 GB or more.
+You can edit the size accordingly in configuration.